e-dyn/gloria/doc/source/get_started/saturation.rst

 Varying Capacity
 ----------------

 Sydney surely cares for its residents and makes an effort to provide more space for sitting.
 Accordingly, after the initial nine days, the number of seats significantly increases.
 The ``binomial`` model with ``capacity_mode=vectorized`` is the perfect fit for this situation.
 While we previously had to specify a *constant* capacity, the capacity can now vary with each data point in the time series.
 Accordingly, the input data must contain a capacity column.
-When setting up the model, we specify this column using the parameter ``population_name``.
+When setting up the model, we specify this column using the parameter ``capacity_name``.
 Note that both data frames passed to :meth:`~Gloria.fit` *and* :meth:`~Gloria.predict` must include this column:

 .. code-block:: python
     :emphasize-lines: 10, 17, 24, 33